Carleton College: Campus buildings

 The eclectic styles of the eight buildings that made up the college in 1914, when Donald Cowling became president, were replaced by a uniform Collegiate Gothic style for the nine buildings erected during his tenure.
 Skinner Memorial Chapel, completed in 1916, is on the NRHP.
 Three connected western dorms were built for men: Burton Hall (1915), Davis Hall (1923), and Severance Hall (1928), and two residence halls were built for women: Nourse Hall (1917) and Margaret Evans Hall (1927).
 Evans Hall was notable for decades for its subdivision into adjacent columns of rooms off stairwells, rather than the more typical arrangement of floors of rooms on hallways.
 In the fall of 2012, Evans was heavily refurbished to modernize the internal layout and increase overall occupancy.
-Music Hall was built in 1914, and since the construction of the Music & Drama Center in 1967 has been referred to as Old Music Hall.
+Music Hall was built in 1914, and has housed the Political Science and International Relations department as Hasenstab Hall since 2022.
 Laird Stadium which stands at the site of the football and track field, was built in 1927.
 Leighton Hall (1920), originally built for the Chemistry department, now houses academic and administrative offices, including the business office.

 The Great Depression and World War II essentially ended the construction boom for two decades.
 Boliou Hall was built in 1949 in a modernist style, using yellow sandstone as a major element.
 It was enlarged using a similar style and materials in the early 1990s.
-The Library was built in 1956 in a similar style, but was expanded in a brick-based style in the mid 1980s.
+The Library was built in 1956 in a similar style, but was expanded in a brick-based style in the mid-1980s.
 It was renamed the Gould Memorial Library in 1995 for former President Larry Gould.
 Musser and Myers Halls were built in 1958 as men's and women's dorms respectively, in a bare-bones modernist brick style.

 Minoru Yamasaki, architect of the Northwestern National Life Building in Minneapolis and of the original New York World Trade Center, designed five buildings at Carleton in the 1960s.
 Olin Hall of Science (1961) has a distinctive "radiator" grill work on the exterior.
 Goodhue (1962) and Watson (1966) Halls were built as dormitories.
 At seven floors, Watson is the tallest building on campus.
 The West Gym (1964) and Cowling Gym (1965) were built to replace Sayles-Hill for indoor athletic facilities, originally for men and women respectively.